Genitofemoral nerve

-The genitofemoral nerve is a mixed branch of the lumbar plexus derived from anterior rami of L1-L2.
-It splits a genital branch and a femoral branch.
+The genitofemoral nerve is a mixed branch of the lumbar plexus derived from anterior rami of lumbar nerves L1–L2.
+It splits into a genital branch and a femoral branch.
 It provides sensory innervation to the upper anterior thigh, as well as the skin of the anterior scrotum in males and mons pubis in females.
 It also provides motor innervation to the cremaster muscle (via its genital branch).

-Anatomy
+Structure

 Origin

 The genitofemoral nerve is a branch of the lumbar plexus.
-It is derived from the anterior rami of lumbar (spinal) nerves L1-L2.
+It is derived from the anterior rami of lumbar nerves L1–L2.
 It coalesces within the substances of the psoas major muscle.

 Course

 It passes downwards, pierces the psoas major and emerges from its anterior surface.
 The nerve divides into two branches, the genital branch and the lumboinguinal nerve also known as the femoral branch, both of which then continue downwards and medially to the inguinal and femoral canal respectively.

 Branches

-Genital Branch
+Genital branch

 The genital branch continues downward on the surface of the psoas major muscle, then enters the inguinal canal through the deep inguinal ring.

 In men, the genital branch supplies the cremaster and scrotal skin.
 In women, the genital branch accompanies the round ligament of uterus, terminating in and innervating the skin of the mons pubis and labia majora.